- Overview

 - Secondary Storage: Includes devices like hard drives and SSDs, which provide substantial storage capacity at much lower costs and slower access times compared to RAM.

-- The memory hierarchy is designed to provide the CPU with the fastest possible access to data.
+- Performance Implications: The memory hierarchy is designed to provide the CPU with the fastest possible access to data.
 The efficiency of memory hierarchy affects the overall performance of computing systems, as faster data access times can significantly enhance the speed at which programs execute.

 By understanding the structure and function of the memory hierarchy, systems can be designed to efficiently handle varied process demands, improving both the speed and performance of computer systems.